BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 In this workshop you will explore Azure IoT Hub's Device Twin, Direct Methods and Routing capabilities.
-All three features will be exercised through the implementaiton of a Device Simulator and a Service Application.
-The complete solution has been provided in the repository's [Completed Solution](/CompletedSolution) folder in the event that you get suck and need a reference.
+All three features will be exercised through the implementation  of a Device Simulator and a Service Application.
+The complete solution has been provided in the repository's [Completed Solution](/CompletedSolution) folder, in the event that you need a reference.

 ### Use Case

-The demo work flow that will be implemented is as follows:
+The example work flow that will be implemented is as follows:
-- The Service application will use values entered into it's Console to request a change in the Simulator's data delivery rate, via Device Twin.
+- The Service application will use values entered into it's Console to request a change in the Simulator's data delivery rate.
+This feature leverages the IoT Hub's Device Twin functionality.
-- The Simulator will listen for Device Twin desired configuration change requests, and perform validation on the requested configuration change value.
+- The Simulator will listen for Device Twin Desired Configuration changes, and perform validation on the requested configuration change value.
-- The simulator will send a message marked as *critical* to the IoT hub indicating the success or failure of the validation step.
+- The simulator will then send a message marked as **Critical** to the *IoT Hub* indicating the success or failure of the validation step.
-- On validation failure the Service applicaton will display a mesage to the user.
+- On validation failure the Service application  will display a message to the user.
-- On validation success, the Service application will use a Direct Method to instruct the Device to apply the desired configuration change perminantly.
+- On validation success, the Service application will use a Direct Method to instruct the Device to apply the desired configuration change permanently.
+The device will then alter its reporting frequency.

 ### Extra Credit

-If you complete the workshop ahead of schedule, there is an [Extra Credit](#12.-extra-credit) exercise that will explore the integration of Push Notifications for validation failures.
+If you complete the workshop ahead of schedule, there are *Extra Credit* exercises that will explore Device Twin Reported Configurations and the integration of Push Notifications with Microsoft Flow.

 ### Technologies